Placing a Baby for Adoption in Texas

 Adoption Laws in Texas

-Typically, in Texas, the timeline for legal documentation and the timeline for adoption are as follows.
+Typically, during the adoption process in Texas, the timeline for legal documentation and the timeline for adoption are as follows.

 In general, the birth mother signs papers surrendering 48 hours after delivery of the baby.
 A birth father may surrender his parental rights by signing an Affidavit of Relinquishment of Parental Rights at any time, before or after the child’s birth.
 The adoptive parents can finalize their adoption after completing their after placement social worker visits and attending the finalization hearing at the courthouse.